dbt-labs/docs.getdbt.com/website/snippets/tutorial-delete-example-models.md

-We don't need the sample files that dbt created for us anymore!
-Let's delete them.
+You can delete the files that dbt created when you initialized the project.

 1. Delete the `models/example/` directory
-2. Delete the `example:` key from your `dbt_project.yml` file, and any configurations that are listed under it
+2. Delete the `example:` key from your `dbt_project.yml` file, and any configurations that are listed under it.

 <File name='dbt_project.yml'>